01904 521 936

 • Breakfast, Dinner

-Nowadays, tourists travel in cheery red carriages which stand out against the dense green of the majestic Pyrenees on the remaining 38-mile section between Rivesaltes to the small town of Axat.
-This scenic trip chugs past shining vineyards before verdant forests and rocky outcrops become more prevalent as the route climbs higher.
-Look out for historic Cathar strongholds blending into the mountaintops on which they are perched.
-Maybe head to the open-air carriages to fully immerse yourself in the passing scenery; breathe in the fresh mountain air and soak up the views on this charming railway as it clings to the cliffs and winds its way over valleys.
+Nowadays, tourists travel in red carriages into the dense green of the majestic Pyrenees on the remaining section of the railway, between Rivesaltes to the small town of Axat.
+This scenic trip takes us past vineyards, while verdant forests and rocky outcrops become more prevalent as the route climbs higher.
+Look out for historic Cathar fortresses, built into the mountaintops.

 Includes